-Time Management Activities –
+Introduction to Time Management Activities

+“Either you run the day or the day runs you,” goes a saying.
+This is true of most of us who have a volatile relationship with time.
 Often we feel that twenty-four hours are not enough in a day.
 “So much to do and so little time”, goes our pet complaint.
-Most of us struggle to fit in our work within the time limits specified to us and end up complaining that even after trying our utmost, we are still running short of time.
+Most of us struggle to fit in our work within the time limits specified to us and end up complaining that we are still running short of time even after trying our utmost.
 Managing time effectively is a skill that needs to be acquired with careful and continuous practice.
-The secret of professional success of most people lies in the fact that they have learned effective time management activities.
+The secret of the professional success of most people lies in the fact that they have learned effective time management activities.

 10 Awesome Productivity and Time Management Activities